picotech/picosdk-ms-excel-vba-examples/README.md

 # picosdk-ms-excel-vba-examples

-This is a collection of Microsoft Excel Visual Basic for Applications (VBA) examples for PicoScope oscilloscope and PicoLog data logger products.
+picosdk-ms-excel-vba-examples is a set of Microsoft Excel Visual Basic for Applications (VBA) examples for PicoScope oscilloscope and PicoLog data logger products.

 Examples are provided for 32-bit and 64-bit version of Microsoft Excel and are grouped by driver name.